S. S. McClure: Biography

-In 1884, he established the McClure Syndicate, the first U.S. newspaper syndicate, and published in Sunday newspapers, containing serials of books, recipes and reviews.
+The following summer of 1884, McClure established the McClure Syndicate, the first U.S. newspaper syndicate, and published in Sunday newspapers, containing serials of books, recipes and reviews.

 He founded McClure's Magazine in 1893 and ran it successfully until 1911 when poor health and financial reorganization forced him out (and many of his writers had defected to form their own magazine).
 McClure's Magazine published influential pieces by respected journalists and authors including Jack London, Ida Tarbell, Upton Sinclair, Burton J. Hendrick, Rudyard Kipling, Sir Arthur Conan Doyle, Robert Louis Stevenson, Willa Cather, and Lincoln Steffens.
 Through his magazine, he introduced Dr. Maria Montessori's new teaching methods to North America in 1911.

 McClure was a business partner of Frank Nelson Doubleday in Doubleday & McClure, ancestor to today's Doubleday imprint.
 After McClure left Doubleday, he established the publisher McClure, Phillips and Company with John Sanborn Phillips.
 Phillips left to purchase The American Magazine in 1906 and McClure sold his book publishing operations to Doubleday, Page in 1908.
 After he was ousted in 1911, McClure's Magazine serialized his autobiography, ghost-written by one of the magazine's editors, Willa Cather.

 McClure created a whole new form of writing for his journalists that we still use today.
 Instead of demanding that his writers give him articles for his paper immediately, he would give them all the time they needed to do extensive research on their topics.

 Rudyard Kipling was one writer who rejected McClure's offer of a long-term contract, quoting as justification Ecclesiasticus (Chapt.
 33, verse 21): "As long as thou livest and hast breath in thee, give not thyself over to any".
 Kipling was also present when McClure began to contemplate the launch of a new literary magazine.
 He recalled in his autobiography:

 He died in New York City in 1949, at the age of 92.
 He is buried next to his wife Harriet at Hope Cemetery in Galesburg, Illinois.